Hazelwood School District v. Kuhlmeier: Majority opinion

 The decision overrode the precedent set in the Tinker case, which had permitted censorship of student speech only if it violated the rights of other students or threatened to cause a campus disruption.
-The majority opinion in Hazelwood held that this case was different.
+The majority opinion in Kuhlmeier held that this case was different.
 The majority opinion said that school administrators are not required to tolerate speech that is contrary to the school's academic mission, and continued:

 The question [of] whether the First Amendment requires a school to tolerate particular student speech—the question we addressed in Tinker—is different from the question whether the First Amendment requires a school affirmatively to promote particular student speech.
 The former question addresses educators' ability to silence students' personal expression that happens to occur on the school premises.
 The latter question concerns educators' authority over school sponsored publications, theatrical productions, and other expressive activities that students, parents, and members of the public might reasonably perceive to bear the imprimatur of the school.

 In a footnote, the court clarified that the ruling did not necessarily apply at the collegiate level.

 Dissenting opinion

-Associate Justice William J. Brennan, Jr. wrote a dissenting opinion, in which he was joined by Associate Justices Thurgood Marshall and Harry Blackmun, who often took liberal positions on First Amendment issues.
+Associate Justice William J. Brennan Jr. wrote a dissenting opinion, in which he was joined by Associate Justices Thurgood Marshall and Harry Blackmun, who often took liberal positions on First Amendment issues.
 In his opinion, Brennan expressed concern about the message the majority ruling would send to students, writing:

 The young men and women of Hazelwood East expected a civics lesson, but not the one the Court teaches them today ...
 Such unthinking contempt for individual rights is intolerable from any state official.
 It is particularly insidious from (a school principal) to whom the public entrusts the task of inculcating in its youth an appreciation for the cherished democratic liberties that our constitution guarantees.